Welcome to The Member Center for the Fat Freedom Foundation!

 Meeting ID: 912 8653 2221

 This list of resources is a compilations of things shared during the calls both by me and other community members.
+There will not necessarily be resources for every call.

 You do not need to have read up on the resources shared in previous calls you missed in order to be “up to date” with future calls since we discuss whatever community members bring into the space each time.